Devising a postpartum care plan? Be sure to put these 7 things on your to-do list for a guaranteed comfortable recovery.

 It'll be a bit messy, and it's not going to wipe clean or at least the semblance of clean you may like to see.

-Instead, use a squirt bottle to rinse between your legs with warm water after changing pads (or diapers) and bathroom breaks instead of wasting gobs of toilet paper trying to wipe yourself clean, which isn't going to happen.
+Instead, use a squirt bottle to rinse between your legs with warm water after changing pads (or disposable underwear) and bathroom breaks instead of wasting gobs of toilet paper trying to wipe yourself clean, which isn't going to happen.

 The hospital I gave birth at gave them to me, but it'll be nice to have some if yours doesn't.